aeciopires/go_mysamples/README.md

 ## Contributing

-1. Install packages: `git`, `go`, `wget`.
+1. Install packages: `git`, `go`, `curl`.
 Or use Go in Docker: https://hub.docker.com/_/golang
-2. Clone the repository to your machine through the command: `git clone https://github.com/aeciopires/go_mysamples.git`
+2. Clone the repository to your machine through the command: `git clone https://github.com/aeciopires/go_mysamples`
 3. Go to the project folder: `cd go_mysamples`
 4. Create a branch using the pattern: `git checkout -b US-${DEV_NAME}`.
 Example: *git checkout -b US-AECIO*
 5. Develop the task